Skip to content

 Hooks

-The library exposes two hooks. useUpload gives you the full upload context — file list, actions, and derived state — and is the primary way to drive your UI. useFile is a scoped hook for use inside custom FileItem renderers; it reads the file context injected by FileList so you don’t have to thread file state as a prop.
+The library exposes two hooks. useUpload gives you the full upload context: file list, actions, and derived state, and is the primary way to drive your UI. useFile subscribes to a single file by id, returning just that file’s state without re-rendering on unrelated changes elsewhere in the queue.

 The primary hook for reading upload state and triggering actions.
 Must be called within an UploadProvider.